rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 WINE_PREFIX='/home/user/Documents/Proton/env/Proton 7.0/pfx/' winecfg
 ```
 If you get an error, check to make sure that the wine process is stopped with `ps aux | grep "wine"`.
 You can run a kill -9 <id> on all wine processes if they are being stubborn.
-- Symlink your TF2 directory to ~
+- Symlink your TF2 directory to home

 Run the following
 ```